 To get more details on a security alert, download the detailed Excel alert report.

 - Click the three dots in the upper right corner of any alert, select Download Details.

-Each Azure ATP alert Excel download provides the following information:
+Each Defender for Identity alert Excel download provides the following information: